loopandlearn/news/docs/translate.md

 ## Google Translate Links

-Click on a language from the list below to turn on Google's automatic translation.
+Click on a language from the list above to turn on Google's automatic translation.

 * Every&nbsp;<span translate="no">Loop and Learn</span>&nbsp;Newsletter issue gets automatically translated to the selected language as do some of the hyperlinks from the pages.
 * The Google Translate Tool will appear at the top of each page